rrdr20/MQTest/README.md

 ### sht3x

-  - Adds code to gather readings from SHT31D senor via I2C bus.
+  - Adds code to gather readings from SHT31D sensor via I2C bus.
+  - Command codes and formulas for converting readings are taken from datasheet dated March 2017, version 4.
+  - Some code is repetitive for clarity and should be refactored.
+  - Only implements Reset, Status, and one-shot measurements.
+Only features needed for right now.

 ## Photon